evkx/evkx.github.io/content/models/peugot/5008/e-5008/_index.md

 ## Interior

+The Peugot E-5008 boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas instead of hard plastic.
+A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
 There is one seat type you can select in different materials.

 ### Seats